simonsobs/sotodlib/docs/site_pipeline.rst

     obs_id: [obs_1, obs_2] # Pass in the obs_id directly
     query: QUERY # Pass in a query
     # You can pass in detector restrictions here as well
-    dets: {} # Should be a dict you would pass to the dets areg of ctx.get_meta
+    dets: {} # Should be a dict you would pass to the dets arg of ctx.get_meta
+    # If neither option is passed all obs from start_time to stop_timewith valid metadata are used

   per_obs: False # Set to true if you want to run in per obs mode
   weight_factor: 1000 # Weights are computed with sigma=template_spacing/weight_factor.